thien/spacebodies.cpp/Report/Report.md

 ## Assumptions and Setup

 For the sake of simplicity:

-- we assume near zero latency for transmission.
+- We assume near zero latency for transmission.
-- The master-slave model is adopted; the master rank does not perform any major computation; this is distributed to the slaves
+- The master-slave model is adopted; the master rank does not perform any major computation; as this is distributed to the slaves

-MPI is SPMD (Single program; multiple data), every CPU in the MPI network will have a copy of the same code, but is allocated different sets of instructions and data based on their rank.
+MPI is SPMD (Single program; multiple data), so every CPU in the MPI network will have a copy of the same code, but handles different sets of instructions and data based on their rank.
 We check the ID of their rank to determine whether it is a master or a slave, we call master rank 0.
 The master has its own set of functions, and so does the slaves.

 ## Operation

-- master rank does not compute most of the operations, this is given to the slaves.
-- master rank initiates a large array of bodies and `MPI_Bcast` to slaves
-- whilst this utilises a lot of data transmission, it is necessary as when calculating the force for a given body, it compares its position against every other body in the space.

-- for calculating the force
+The master rank does compute heavy operations; this is divided and split between the slaves.
+The master rank does, however, initiate the data structures that the slaves will utilise, including the bodies, timesteps and other helper variables that are also used in the OpenMP program.
+The contents of the bodies are broadcast to the slaves (via  `MPI_Bcast `) at every iteration which reduces the number of redundant transmissions during the slaves split-computation of the force loop in `updateBodies()`.

-  - Each rank will perform segments of the loop via `MPI_Scatter` (contingent on the number of bodies; it may be better given a large enough set (talking 100000+) to propagate them manually as the MPI buffers could heavily stress)
+The primary use for parallelization during our OpenMP program was to handle the floating point calculation of forces for each body.
+The master rank splits segments of the loop (which could be via  `MPI_Scatter`, but this is contingent on the number of bodies.
+It may be better to propagate them through other means given a large enough set of bodies, as the MPI buffers could face heavy stress.)

-    - they're passed the relevant information;
-      - master rank uses `MPI_send()` to a slave; slave receives using `MPI_recv()`
-      - verify data is received properly through checking the status of the received message (this applies to all messages transmitted; if it isn't a valid response then we should request the message again or have error handlers in place.)
+The master rank uses an `MPI_send()` to send extra but relevant information to a slave, and the slave receives data using `MPI_recv()`.
+Received data needs to be verified by checking the status of the received message.
+(This applies to all messages transmitted; if it isn't a valid response then we should request the message again or have error handlers in place.)

-      - slaves have their own local variables that they can use to compute
-      - also `gets` relevant information from the global space such as the positions and velocities of bodies
+Slaves also have their own local variables that are not necessarily needed to be stored in the shared pool of memory; for instance, helper variables for inner loops and variables that help make code more human-interpretable.
+Otherwise,  `gets` will also suffice for a slave to retrieve information from the global space, for instance, the positions and velocities of bodies.

+The distance calculation would be its own function for the MPI program, and is called by slaves to increment the overall force for a given body.
+It is also used to determine whether two bodies have collided, where a non-blocking `immediate_send` could be initiated from a slave to the master rank, indicating a collision between two bodies.

-    - once the slave rank has finished computing the result, being the force increment for a body, are sent back to the master via `MPI_Reduce`
-  - will need to check that we have all the results!
+Once a slave rank has finished computation of a force increment, they are sent back to the master rank via  `MPI_reduce`.
+The master rank will need to verify that all the results have been received prior to continuing with the rest of the operations needed to update the bodies.

-  - they also calculate
-    - non blocking communication between the slave and master to send/receive information about short distances between two bodies as we calculate the potential collision afterwards; we use an `immediate_send`.

-- for collisions
-  - contingent on the number of collisions occurred
-  - this can be distributed to nodes but depends on how fast data can be transmitted to

-- for adaptive timestepping
-  - we can distribute the potential solution between nodes
-  - Each rank can compute a potential solution
-  - and are collated back to the master rank to determine the best timestep to utilise.
+The adaptive timestep can be computed by having slave nodes calculate potential collisions using various time step sizes.
+The results are collated back to the master rank to determine the best timestep to utilise.

-- for updating the bodies
-  - given enough bodies this can be distributed across the network too using a fairly simple  `MPI_Scatter` and `MPI_Reduce`

-- Process is repeated for each step until the simulation is finished.
+In terms of updating the bodies, this can again, be distributed across the network  using a fairly simple  `MPI_Scatter` and `MPI_Reduce`.
+Like the OpenMP program, the iteration is repeated for each step until the simulation is finished.

 <!-- Mark Scheme